mvysny/jdbi-orm-vaadin14-crud-demo/README.md

    will call the `Bootstrap` class since it's a WebListener (Google for "Servlet WebListener" for more info on how this standard Servlet machinery works).
-2. `Bootstrap` will configure the database: it will create HikariCP (a JDBC connection pool which keeps certain count of JDBC connections around since they're expensive to construct), it will configure HikariCP to use the in-memory H2 database, and it will set the DataSource to the JDBI-ORM library.
+2. `Bootstrap` will configure the database: it will create HikariCP (a JDBC connection pool which keeps certain amount of JDBC connections around since they're expensive to construct), it will configure HikariCP to use the in-memory H2 database, and it will set the DataSource to the JDBI-ORM library.
+Done - the database layer is ready.
 3. `Bootstrap` will also create the database tables for us.
 Generally you should use FlyWay to migrate your database to newer version, but I wanted to keep things simple here.
 4. Since the database is now configured, `Bootstrap` can now simply access the database